Veteran Salute: Byron Bayers raises top notch Hereford cattle after Air Force service

 Bayers dispersed the herd in 1990 after a lease and some key employees were lost.

-The Hereford lover couldn't resist the urge, however, and eventually built a herd of about 100 cows back up – polled and horned.
-Ehlke Herefords of Montana bought this secondary herd.
+The Hereford lover couldn't quit, however, and eventually built a herd of about 100 cows back up – polled and horned.
+Ehlke Herefords of Montana bought this second herd a few years ago.

-In 1976 Byron was elected President of the American Hereford Association and served as the United States co-delegate to the World Hereford Conference in Calgary, Canada.
-The Montana Hereford Association dedicated its convention in 1976 to Byron for all his hard work and devotion to Hereford cattle and the Hereford industry and for serving two terms as a director of the AHA.
+In 1976 Bayers was elected President of the American Hereford Association and served as the United States co-delegate to the World Hereford Conference in Calgary, Canada.
+The Montana Hereford Association dedicated its convention in 1976 to Bayers.

-Bayers' travels for meetings, shows and to visit customers was made easier because of his pilot's license.
+Bayers' travels for meetings, shows and to visit customers was made easier with his pilot's license.
 Everyone expected Bayers to fly himself to events, and many ranchers picked his brain about buying aircraft, which led to a side career.

 "They wanted to know where they could get one and what I suggested.
-So I started selling airplanes on the side."
+So I started selling airplanes."

 After selling about 180 planes in three or four years, his business was growing so quickly that he was forced to choose between his cattle and airplanes.

 "I kind of decided to drop out of the airplane business but continued to fly in the Hereford business."
-He even served as the air ambulance for the sparse region for many years.
+He even served as the air ambulance for his sparse region for many years.

 Bayers was proud of Pauline who obtained her pilot's license at the age of 50.
 A gifted musician, Pauline was part of a group of local ranch wives who entertained throughout the state of Montana of many years and she served as director of the local church choir.
 She was a member of the Butte Symphony for more than 15 years, playing the viola.
 She also served up to 1,000 people at their annual bull sales each year.